-Features Thru-Paint capability to quickly and accurately measure the metal thickness of a painted structure without having to remove the coating.
+Ultrasonic Thickness Tester features Thru-Paint capability to quickly and accurately measure the metal thickness of a painted structure without having to remove the coating.
 Also ideal for measuring blasted materials and other applications requiring a more durable wear face.

-Designed for high resolution measurements and thin materials including metals and plastics.
+Precision Ultrasonic Thickness Meters are designed for high resolution measurements and thin materials including metals and plastics.
 Automatic Multi-Echo mode ensures the best accuracy on thin metals.

 Erosion is the process by which a protective coating or substrate is worn away by friction resulting from repetitive mechanical interaction.
 Typical causes of erosion include cavitation, impingement by liquid or solid particles, and relative motion against contacting solid surfaces or fluids.

 Corrosion is the process by which a substrate and its properties are damaged or worn away by a chemical action or change.
 In metals, deterioration attributed to corrosion is most often caused by an oxidation process.

 Using non-destructive inspection methods minimize safety concerns, ensure code compliance, and reduce the frequency of major repairs (and subsequently costs).
 As an example, marine applications have a significant risk of catastrophic substrate failure due to undetected substrate corrosion or erosion.
 However, costs associated with corrosion or erosion damage can be more subtle.
 Consider the case of a propeller blade that has experienced wear or damage.
 A likely impact is a decrease in the efficiency of the propeller, translating directly to a decrease in horsepower and an increase in turbulence (vibration).
 This results in a decrease in maximum speed and an increase in fuel consumption.
 Furthermore, cavitation caused by the damaged propeller creates a surrounding environment that is even more damaging to the propeller itself.